High Holydays Detailed Service Information 5784

 10:00 am-12:30 pm

-All are welcome to join Rabbi Toba and CDT member Miriam Bronstein for a musical service featuring highlights of the Rosh Hashanah liturgy, sounding of the shofar, guided meditation, and text study.
-Note: There is no childcare available this morning.
+All are welcome to join Rabbi Toba and CDT member-leaders for a musical service featuring highlights of the Rosh Hashanah liturgy, guided meditation, and text study.
+Note: There is no childcare available during this service.

 Second Day Rosh Hashanah All-Ages Nature Walk Service